2KRISHNAYADAV/Assignment-AI-Support-Agent/reports/evaluation_report.md

 The evaluation uses a manually labelled **golden set of 200 examples** and compares the AI system against simple baselines.

+> [!IMPORTANT]
-One important issue was identified during development: an earlier evaluation produced a misleading **99.5% result because evaluation examples could influence retrieval**.
+> One important issue was identified during development: an earlier evaluation produced a misleading **99.5% result because evaluation examples could influence retrieval**.
 That leakage was removed before the final evaluation.

 ---